ncatlab/nlab-content/pages/9/7/3/6/6379/content.md

 ## Proofs

-There are today several hundred published proofs of the quadratic reciprocity laws; it is rightly regarded as a capstone result in introductions to number theory.
+There are today several hundred published proofs of the quadratic reciprocity laws; it is rightly regarded as a capstone result in undergraduate introductions to number theory.
 We give two proofs here.

 ### Proof via Gauss sums